 Maven Example Project

 To get up and running quickly, we have published a custom codec example project which you can find in our Xeotek Gitlab repository.
 Use git to clone the project and build your custom codec.

-The demo project contains a codec implementation that prints all server connections of all users that are being made instead of decoding record data to show how state can be shared across users and instances, which is important for KaDeck Enterprise developers.
+The demo project contains a codec implementation that prints all server connections of all users that are being made instead of decoding record data to show how a state can be shared across users and instances, which is important for KaDeck Web developers.
 This can be used for implementing a shared cache.